San Francisco Navigation Centers and SAFE Navigation Centers

 Improving Safety for All San Franciscans

-Neighbors of the existing Navigation Centers report that Navigation Centers do not have negative impacts on their community and, in many cases, reduce homelessness and improve a sense of safety in the area.
-For example, one neighborhood association near a Navigation Center offered this letter of support to extend the lease of the Navigation Center after it proved to be effective for people experiencing homelessness and the surrounding residents.
+Neighbors of the existing Navigation Centers report that Navigation Centers have no negative impacts on the surrounding neighborhoods and, in some cases improve them.
+This Navigation Center Neighborhood Impacts Report reviews the impact on crime, property values, sense of safety and visibility of homelessness in neighborhoods surrounding Navigation Centers.
+One neighborhood association near a Navigation Center offered this letter of support to extend the lease of the Navigation Center after it proved to be effective for people experiencing homelessness and the surrounding residents.

 Existing Navigation Centers

 photos by City and County of San Francisco Department of Public Works